Francisco Franco

-Francisco Paulino Hermenegildo Teódulo Franco Bahamonde (Note: /ˈfræŋkoʊ/; /es/) (4 December 1892 – 20 November 1975) was a Spanish general and dictator who led the Nationalist forces in overthrowing the Second Spanish Republic during the Spanish Civil War and thereafter ruled over Spain from 1939 to 1975.
+Francisco Franco Bahamonde (Note: /ˈfræŋkoʊ/ or /ˈfrɑːŋkoʊ/; /es/) (Note: Full baptismal name: Francisco Paulino Hermenegildo Teódulo Franco Bahamonde) (4 December 1892 – 20 November 1975) was a Spanish military general and politician who was the leader of Spain from 1939 until his death in 1975.
+He led the Nationalist forces in overthrowing the Second Spanish Republic during the Spanish Civil War from 1936 to 1939.
 This period in Spanish history, from the Nationalist victory to Franco's death, is commonly known as Francoist Spain.

 Born in Ferrol, Galicia, into an upper-class military family, Franco served in the Spanish Army as a cadet in the Toledo Infantry Academy from 1907 to 1910.
 While serving in Morocco, he rose through the ranks to become a brigadier general in 1926 at age 33.
 Two years later, Franco became the director of the General Military Academy in Zaragoza.
 As a conservative and monarchist, Franco regretted the abolition of the monarchy and the establishment of the Second Republic in 1931, and was devastated by the closing of his academy; nevertheless, he continued his service in the Republican Army.
 His career was boosted after the right-wing CEDA and PRR won the 1933 election, empowering him to lead the suppression of the 1934 uprising in Asturias.
 Franco was briefly elevated to Chief of Army Staff before the 1936 election moved the leftist Popular Front into power, relegating him to the Canary Islands.

-He joined the July 1936 military coup, which, after failing to take Spain, sparked the Spanish Civil War.
-He commanded Spain's African colonial army and later, following the deaths of much of the rebel leadership, became his faction's only leader, being appointed generalissimo and head of state in 1936.
-He became recognized as a fascist leader while receiving support from Fascist Italy and Nazi Germany.
-He consolidated all Nationalist groups into the FET y de las JONS, and developed a cult of personality around his rule by founding the Movimiento Nacional.
-Three years later the Nationalists declared victory, which extended Franco's rule over Spain through a period of repression of political opponents.
+Franco joined the July 1936 military coup, which, after failing to take Spain, sparked the Spanish Civil War.
+He commanded Spain's African colonial army.
+Later, following the deaths of much of the rebel leadership, he became his faction's only leader, and was appointed generalissimo and head of state in 1936.
+He became recognised as a fascist leader while receiving support from Fascist Italy and Nazi Germany.
+He consolidated all Nationalist groups into the FET y de las JONS (also known as the Movimiento Nacional), and developed a cult of personality around his rule.
+Three years later the Nationalists declared victory, which extended Franco's leadership over Spain through a period of extreme repression of political opponents.
 His government's use of forced labour, concentration camps and executions after the war led to at least 30,000 deaths, with some estimates exceeding 200,000.
 Combined with wartime killings, this brings the death toll of the White Terror to between 100,000 and 350,000 or more.
 During World War II, he maintained Spanish neutrality, but supported the Axis powers, damaging the country's international reputation.